Liliana de Curtis: Personal life

-De Curtis had two children, Antonello and Diana, from her first marriage to film producer Gianni Buffardi who she married in 1951.
+De Curtis had two children, Antonello and Diana, from her first marriage to film producer Gianni Buffardi whom she married in 1951.
 Subsequently, the marriage with Buffardi failed after a few years and she married Sergio Anticoli, with whom she had her daughter Elena (born in 1969, and founder of the commercial brand "CafféTotò").

 On 8 December 2011, after a long illness, her daughter Diana died.
 Diana's ashes were interred in the cemetery of Santa Maria del Pianto, the same place her grandfather is buried.
 On 21 September 2013, de Curtis attended the feast of San Gennaro organized in Naples, where she received a lifetime achievement award.

 De Curtis died in her home in Rome on 3 June 2022, at the age of 89.